ManisTakaur/Laravel-Product-Transfer/readme.md

-  #IF you db seed your user will be
+  #IF you db seed your users will be
     #for company:
-        username: mamnager
+        username: manager
         password: 12345
     #for supplier
         username: supplier